-Omega-3 fatty acids are one of the classes of polyunsaturated fatty acids (PUFAs).
+Omega-3 Fatty Acids are one of the classes of polyunsaturated fatty acids (PUFAs).
 The major components of Omega-3 are commonly known as eicosapentaenoic acid (EPA), alpha-linolenic acid (ALA) and docosahexaenoic acid (DHA).
 ALA is an essential fatty acid and cannot be produced by the human body and must be either consumed in the diet.
 ALA can be further broken down into EPA and DHA after ingestion.

 The side effects of taking Omega-3 supplements are diarrhoea, nausea, fishy belches, and rarely bleeding.
 Advise your doctor or pharmacist before taking Omega-3 if you are currently taking other antiplatelet drugs (e.g. Aspirin) or anticoagulants (e.g. Warfarin) as Omega-3 fatty acids may cause bleeding.

-Most people should obtain adequate amounts of Omega-3 fatty acids from a healthy diet.
-Omega-3 fatty acids are present in many foods including fish (especially oily or dark meat fish), fish oils, soybeans, shrimp, seaweed, chia seeds, flaxseeds, walnuts and kidney beans.
+Most people should obtain adequate amounts of Omega-3 Fatty Acids from a healthy diet.
+Omega-3 Fatty Acids are present in many foods including fish (especially oily or dark meat fish), fish oils, soybeans, shrimp, seaweed, chia seeds, flaxseeds, walnuts and kidney beans.

-In Hong Kong, Omega-3 fatty acids supplements can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, Omega-3 Fatty Acids supplements can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.